maheenwaris/Website/content/blogs/2023/1 Elements for Web Development.md

 toc: "true"
 ---

-In the ever-evolving world of web development, HTML (Hypertext Markup Language) stands as the foundational building block that underpins every website we encounter on the internet.
+In the world of web development, HTML (Hypertext Markup Language) stands as the foundational building block that underpins every website we encounter on the internet.
 It's the glue that holds together the visual and functional elements of web pages, allowing developers to create stunning and interactive online experiences.
-In this article, we'll delve into the essential elements of HTML, uncovering their power and versatility in modern web development.

 ## The Fundamental Structure: HTML Skeleton